 Are Chapter 13 Payments Tax-Deductible?

-Did you know that some of the payments you make under your chapter 13 bankruptcy plan are tax-deductible?
-Although it is your bankruptcy trustee who controls your purse strings, it is still you who are deemed to be the payer.
+Some payments you make under your Chapter 13 bankruptcy plan are tax-deductible, even though it is your bankruptcy trustee who controls your purse strings -- you are still deemed to be the payer.
 So what are some Chapter 13 tax deductions you may be eligible for?

 Payments towards mortgage interest in Chapter 13 bankruptcy and/or defaulted mortgage payments may be deductible.
 This is because your lender’s filed proof of claim in the bankruptcy case is likely to be interesting on the loan which accrued but was not paid before the case was filed.
 And the good news is that mortgage interest can be deducted if you itemize deductions.

 How To Find The Amount of Mortgage Interest Paid

 The problem is that most lenders do not send 1099s reporting mortgage interest paid when the checks come from the trustee.
 But there is a way around this.
 Find your trustee’s website and look for the trustee’s report that shows the names of the creditors that have been paid for any tax year.